Adeoluwa2/hydrogen-methane-detection/README.md

 - Scales and reshapes the data into **2D spectral maps (50×90)** for CNN input.
 - Defines target values: `H_ppm` and `Meth_ppm` (hydrogen and methane concentrations).

+The dataset (`H2_CH4_dataset.xlsx`) used for model training is too large for GitHub upload (≈220 MB).
+You can download it from: [Google Drive / Share Link Here]
+Place it in the project root directory before running the script.

 ### 2️⃣ CNN Regression
 - **Goal:** Predict gas concentrations (`H_ppm`, `Meth_ppm`)
 - **Input:** 50×90×1 spectral maps